 The JPMorgan Chase Foundation supports programs designed to promote workforce readiness, small business expansion, financial capability, and community development.
 Special emphasis is directed toward neighborhoods located in areas of JPMorgan Chase’s major operations.

-The Uzbekistan Fund for Reconstruction and Development was established in 2006.
-It is a 100% state-owned fund that finances investment projects in Uzbekistan’s priority industry sectors—oil and gas, chemicals, energy, and metals and mining.
+The Uzbekistan Fund for Reconstruction and Development (UFRD) is a fully state-owned fund that finances investment projects in Uzbekistan’s priority industry sectors—oil and gas, chemicals, energy, and metals and mining.